carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: --no-leading-addr

-  When disassembling, do not print the leading address in the disassembly output.
+  When disassembling, do not print leading addresses.

 .. option:: --no-show-raw-insn

-  When disassembling instructions, do not print the raw bytes of the instruction.
+  When disassembling, do not print the raw bytes of each instruction.

 .. option:: --print-imm-hex